richmr/JabberSearchTool/README.md

 ## Search Options
 - `-s time` or `--startTime time`: Times must be like 2021-02-19 17:11:00 (YYYY-MM-DD HH:MM:SS)
 - `-e time`, `--endTime time`: Times must be like 2021-02-19 17:11:00 (YYYY-MM-DD HH:MM:SS)
 - `--key key`: Hex encoded AES-256 key from Jabber settings.
-Though this is "optional", you will need it if the database is encrypted
+Though this is "optional", you will need it if the database is encrypted (I don't recommend using this.
+See [above](#starting-the-tool))
 - `--IV iv`: Hex encoded AES-256 IV from Jabber settings.
+(I don't recommend using this.
+See [above](#starting-the-tool))
 - `--ODBCConnectionString string`: Valid pyodbc connection string to the Jabber archive server.
-This is an "optional" argument only because the version I use of this command at work has the correct one for my environment hard coded in to the tool.
-JabberSearchTool will not work without this argument
+JabberSearchTool will not work without this argument.
+See [above](#starting-the-tool).
 - `--tableName tablename`: Table name with the Jabber archive.  “jm” is used by default
   - *Warning: This parameter can result in direct SQL injection.
 If this is controlled by a non-trusted user (i.e. not you) then you must sanitize this parameter.
 Don't @ me.
 It turns out you can't easily parameterize table names in pyodbc*
 - `-i`, `--interactive`: If set, will open an interactive prompt to send additional commands